Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 + "Alt + LeftArrow" is written as `<Alt>Left` (sic, `L` is capitalized)
 + "Shift + 1" is written as `exclam`

 That last one requires explanation.
 On most keyboard layouts, to type `!`, the user has to press the shift modifier key, then press the `1` key.
-When "Shift + 1" is pressed,  mousetrap does not receive this keyboard key event as-is, instead, it receives a single key event for the `!` key with no modifiers.
+When "Shift + 1" is pressed,  Mousetrap does not receive this keyboard key event as-is, instead, it receives a single key event for the `!` key with no modifiers.
 The identifier of `!` is `exclam`, hence why "Shift + 1" is written as `exclam`.

 !!! tip "Looking up Key Identifiers"

     An example of how to look up the identifier of any key will be performed here.

     Let's say we want to write the shortcut "Control + Space".
 We know that we can write "Control" as `<Control>`.
-Next, we navigate to [https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl), which has a list of all keys recognized by mousetrap.
+Next, we navigate to [https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl), which has a list of all keys recognized by Mousetrap.
 In [line 1039](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl#L1039), we find that the constant for the space key is called `KEY_space`.
 The identifier of a key used for shortcuts is this name, without the `KEY_` prefix.
 For the space bar key, the enum value is `KEY_space`, the identifier is therefore `space`.

     One more obscure example: to write "Alt + Beta", that is, the `β` key on the somewhat rare greek keyboard layout, we find the constant named `KEY_Greek_BETA` in [line 3034](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl#L3034).
 Erasing `KEY_` again, the keys' identifier is `Greek_BETA`.
 "Alt + Beta" is therefore written as `<Alt>Greek_BETA`

     If we make an error and use the wrong identifier, a soft warning will be printed at runtime, informing us of this.

-    To access a list of key codes from within the REPL, we can search the vector `mousetrap.key_codes`, which contains the symbols of all key codes recognized by mousetrap, with the `KEY_` prefix already removed:
+    To access a list of key codes from within the REPL, we can search the vector `Mousetrap.key_codes`, which contains the symbols of all key codes recognized by Mousetrap, with the `KEY_` prefix already removed:
     ```julia
-    julia> mousetrap.key_codes
+    julia> Mousetrap.key_codes
         2278-element Vector{Symbol}:
         :0
         :1